felixcool200/DD2360HT23/hw_2/report/DD2360HT23_HW2_Söderman.md

 1. Name three applications domains of matrix multiplication.

     **ANSWER:**
-    One application is machine learning matrix multiplication is the base of training a model.
-This is why, tensor cores are developed esecially to calculate matrix multiplications.
+    One application is machine learning, where matrix multiplication forms the foundation for training models.
+This is why tensor cores are specifically developed for performing matrix multiplications.

-    Another application is solving linear equation systems.
-That is essential is engineering as many systems can be modeled as a linear combination of variables.
+    Another application is solving linear equation systems, which is essential in engineering, as many systems can be modeled as a linear combination of variables.

-    Lastly in game programming matrix multiplication can be used to rotate objects in 3d space (using rotation matrices).
+    Lastly, in game programming, matrix multiplication can be used to rotate objects in 3D space, often employing rotation matrices.

 2. How many floating operations are being performed in your matrix multiply kernel?

     **ANSWER:**

-    I have written three different implementation of my kernal.
-The one using atomicAdd runs 2 floating point operation (per thread), one for multiplying the values and one for atomicadd to the C vector.
+    I have implemented three different versions of my kernel.
+The first one utilizes atomicAdd and performs two floating-point operations per thread: one for multiplying the values and another for atomicAdd to the C vector.

-    While the second runs first a two floating point operation (similar to the last one, but add to shared variable instead of atomicAdd), but if it is threadIdx.x = 0 it also does numAColumns additional floating point operations when taking the sum over the shared variable.
+    The second version initially involves two floating-point operations, similar to the first one, but instead of atomicAdd, it adds to a shared variable.
+Additionally, if threadIdx.x equals 0, it performs an additional numAColumns floating-point operations when calculating the sum over the shared variable.

-    Lastly my last kernal always runs numAColumns floating point operations (per thread).
+    Finally, my last kernel always runs numAColumns floating-point operations per thread.

-    When talking about an entire run we multiply the number from the previous question with how many threads are created.
-Which is equal to the amount of numCRows * numCColumns for the first and third kernal implementation but for the second one there is numCRows * numCColumns * numAColumns since it runs all calculations in paralell.
+    When considering an entire run, we multiply the number from the previous question by the number of threads created, which is equal to the product of numCRows and numCColumns for the first and third kernel implementations.
+However, for the second one, it results in numCRows * numCColumns * numAColumns, as it conducts all calculations in parallel.

     (I added a table at the end of question 3 to show all values)